amirch1/Angular2-Checkbox-Tree/README.md

 The checkbox tree is based on the open source <a href="https://github.com/primefaces/primeng" target="_blank">PrimeNG tree component</a><br>
 The tree supports partial selection when only some children are selected.

+## Demo
+A working demo can be viewed here: <a href="https://amirch1.github.io/Angular2-Checkbox-Tree/" target="_blank">https://amirch1.github.io/Angular2-Checkbox-Tree/</a>
 ## Prerequisites

 Node.js and npm are essential to Angular development.